-Revenue for service warranties are recognized ratably over the term of the agreements.
-Specifically for Platinum20, the performance obligation is satisfied at the time that the benefits are provided and are expected to be satisfied over the following 3 to 24 month period for financial assistance and 20 years for product replacement.
+Revenue from service warranties are recognized ratably over the term of the agreement.
+Specifically for Platinum20, the performance obligations are satisfied at the time that the benefits are provided and are expected to be satisfied ratably over the 3 to 24 month period following sale of the product for financial assistance and 20 years for product replacement.